LSAT

 Accommodations:

 Students may request accommodations after they have already registered for the LSAT exam.
 The LSAC will provide notice of accommodations in the candidates online account.
-The LSAC If a student takes the LSAT more than once, most students are automatically approved to receive the same accommodations received previously, unless otherwise noted in this policy.
+If a student takes the LSAT more than once, most students are automatically approved to receive the same accommodations received previously, unless otherwise noted in this policy.

 Cart